Karl Marx: Brussels: 1845–1848

 Unable either to stay in France or to move to Germany, Marx decided to emigrate to Brussels in Belgium in February 1845.
 However, to stay in Belgium he had to pledge not to publish anything on the subject of contemporary politics.
 In Brussels, Marx associated with other exiled socialists from across Europe, including Moses Hess, Karl Heinzen and Joseph Weydemeyer.
 In April 1845, Engels moved from Barmen in Germany to Brussels to join Marx and the growing cadre of members of the League of the Just now seeking home in Brussels.
 Later, Mary Burns, Engels' long-time companion, left Manchester, England to join Engels in Brussels.

 In mid-July 1845, Marx and Engels left Brussels for England to visit the leaders of the Chartists, a working-class movement in Britain.
 This was Marx's first trip to England and Engels was an ideal guide for the trip.
 Engels had already spent two years living in Manchester from November 1842 to August 1844.
-Not only did Engels already know the English language, he had also developed a close relationship with many Chartist leaders.
+Not only did Engels already know the English language, but he had also developed a close relationship with many Chartist leaders.
 Indeed, Engels was serving as a reporter for many Chartist and socialist English newspapers.
 Marx used the trip as an opportunity to examine the economic resources available for study in various libraries in London and Manchester.

 In collaboration with Engels, Marx also set about writing a book which is often seen as his best treatment of the concept of historical materialism, The German Ideology.
 In this work, Marx broke with Ludwig Feuerbach, Bruno Bauer, Max Stirner and the rest of the Young Hegelians, while he also broke with Karl Grün and other "true socialists" whose philosophies were still based in part on "idealism".
 In German Ideology, Marx and Engels finally completed their philosophy, which was based solely on materialism as the sole motor force in history.
 German Ideology is written in a humorously satirical form, but even this satirical form did not save the work from censorship.
-Like so many other early writings of his, German Ideology would not be published in Marx's lifetime and would be published only in 1932.
+Like so many other early writings of his, German Ideology would not be published in Marx's lifetime and was published only in 1932.